adamtorres/importing-tutorial/readme.md

 hi
 ```

+## Summary

+ * Only use letters and underscores in filenames so importing is easy.
+ * Importing a file actually executes the file so be careful what is not in classes/functions/etc.
+ * Importing reusing a name will overwrite that name in the current namespace.
+ * Wildcard imports are not always predictable.
+ * Functions are objects, too, and can be assigned to variables.
+ * Dictionaries are not just for shelves.
+ * Square brackets and slicing are fun pass-times.
+ * String formatting can be done multiple ways.
+ * Renaming imported modules/objects can be helpful to avoid conflicts.

 # Importing Sibling File From Your File

 Importing from one file to another in the same directory is done just as any other import.
 Use the filename without the extension.
 For example, in `sibling_first.py`, you would import `sibling_second.py` as, `import sibling_second`.
 This would import the namespace `sibling_second` as the contents of `sibling_second.py`.
 To access any of the items in `sibling_second`, the namespace needs to be used.
 Functions of the same name would not conflict because of how the import was worded.
 If the import was worded as `from sibling_second import same_name_func`, just the one function would be imported.